benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 3. The `create` method allows us to create a new post.
 We begin by setting two variables of `title` and `url`.
 The title is equal to going to the view then calling the `ask_for` method and giving it the parameter of `:title` which is specified in the table.
 The variable `url` is equal to the same as `title` but this time grabbing the `url` information.

-We then set `post` as being equal to creating a new post with `Post.new` and then giving it the parameters of title being equal to the title given by the user and specified in our variable `title` and the `url` as the url given by the user as specified in our variable of `url`.
+We then set `post` as being equal to creating a new post with `Post.new` and then giving it two parameters.
+Title is equal to the title given by the user and specified in our variable `title`.
+The `url` is the url given by the user as specified in our variable of `url`.

 Lastly we save this post to the database with `Post.save.`